lavishay-technion/ansible_shallow/03_playbooks/README.md

 #### Variables use in playbooks

-One additinoal features with Variables in playbooks is that, they can also be passed externally with `-e` or `--extra-vars` option to `ansible-playbook` command
+One additional features with Variables in playbooks is that, they can also be passed externally with `-e` or `--extra-vars` option to `ansible-playbook` command

 ```sh
 ansible-playbook motd_playbook.yaml -e 'motd="This is a TEST motd output"'